skirsch/Czech/README.md

  See my Substack for more info.

 ### The specifics
 * We legally obtained over 10M records people in Czech Republic via FOIA.
 The data was originally [obtained by a Czech citizen (Stanislav Veselý) under a FOIA request](https://www.skirsch.com/covid/CzechFOIA.pdf).
-Tomáš Furst posted it to github 4 months ago on March 29, 2024 but he didn’t tell anyone and nobody noticed.
+Tomáš Furst [posted it to github](https://github.com/PalackyUniversity/uzis-data-analysis/tree/main) on March 29, 2024 but he didn’t tell anyone and nobody noticed.
+So it sat there for over 4 months before I learned about it.
 * The records preserved privacy by using birth year instead of birth date.
 * The records have been [verified to be authentic](https://sars2.net/czech.html#Number_of_vaccine_doses_by_type_in_record_level_data_compared_to_MoH_data)
 * There was one record for each person